“What are you feeling?”

 “Shame,” I whisper.

 I bullshit with my crew, tell rocket tall tales to impress the local bar flies, and flirt with the bartender.
 I left home and ran to this job to escape a failing marriage strained by two years of building launch pads and the hard reality that college sweethearts rarely stay sweet once the excitement of the early years gives way to the monotony of normal life.
-Picking grad schools, driving across the country, finding work, and casting visions of a future are much different than actually living the reality day to day.
+Picking grad schools, driving across the country, finding work, and casting visions of a future are much more exciting than actually living the resulting reality day to day.

 “Yes, shame is there,” Mike acknowledges, “But there’s more.
 Drop in deeper.”